EZ Bar Preacher Curls - Biceps Exercise Guide with Photos

 Smoothly lift the weight and don't allow any part of your upper

-Reps and Sets: EZ bar preacher curls are a very stable exercise and can be used with several repetition and set ranges.
-If you're
+Reps and Sets: EZ bar preacher curls are a very effective

+exercise and can be used with several repetition and set ranges.

-Other Exercises To Use: The EZ preacher curls are best used
+Other Exercises To Use: EZ bar preacher curls are best used

-in conjunction with other exercises to use heavier weight on.
-Try
+in conjunction with other exercises to build size and strength in

-mileage for your forearms if you have any pain when
+give you extra mileage for your forearms if you have any pain when

 you do them.
 Another excellent addition is the use of cable curls.
-These give

-and comfortable for them.
+and eccentric portions of the movement.
 View our extensive database

 of exercise guides for a comprehensive list of exercises that